Semrush helps you:

 Here’s where you can see the most common anchor text that people use when they link to a domain or specific page.

-Again, you’ll find this kind of thing in any link building tool.
+Again, you’ll find this kind of thing in any good link building tool.

 But I do like the giant word cloud.
 It makes it easy to see which terms tend to show up most in a site’s anchor text profile.